Limit of Visits to Machu Picchu: Hours, Shifts, and More

 - Temple of the Moon.

-It is important to note that Machu Picchu tickets, in any of the 10 cases, do not include other services like the train, bus, or guided tours of the Inca city.
+It is important to note that Machu Picchu tickets, in any of the 10 cases, do not include other services such as train tickets, bus tickets, or guided tours of the Inca citadel.

-4) How many tickets should I buy to visit more than one circuit?
+4) How many tickets do I need to buy to visit more than one circuit?

-Each ticket is valid for only one circuit.
-If you wish to visit more than one circuit, you need to buy separate tickets for each one.
+Each ticket is valid for one circuit only.
+If you want to visit more than one circuit, you need to buy separate tickets for each one.

-5) Is a guide necessary for the circuits?
+5) Is a guide required to do the circuits?

 - Circuit 1: 2-3 hours (depending on pace and photo stops).
-This does not include hiking routes.
+This doesn’t include hiking routes.

 - Circuit 2: Approximately 2 hours and 30 minutes.